fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 ## Install using Direct JavaScript files

-In order to install and start working with Vue-FusionCharts you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT which contains the necessary JavaScript files and the `jquery` helper folder.
+In order to install and start working with jquery-FusionCharts you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT which contains the necessary JavaScript files and the `jquery` helper folder.

 > Post version 3.13.0, `jquery` helper is provided in the download package.
 Look for the `jquery` folder under **fusioncharts-suite-xt/integrations/frontend-plugins** in downloaded package.